 The point of homepages and landing pages is different.
 While a homepage may introduce your goods or services to a visitor, your landing page has one objective as we mentioned earlier.
 And that objective is to get your visitors to respond to the single CTA on your landing page.

 Because their purposes differ, homepages and landing pages normally look different.
-A homepage may have multiple links to other pages on your website, but a landing page will ordinarily have just one link positioned next to, above or below the page’s call to action.
+A homepage may have multiple links to other pages on your website, but a landing page will ordinarily have just one link positioned next to, above, or below the page’s call to action.

 In other words, landing pages usually have fewer things that will draw a visitor’s attention away from your CTA.
 Since they have a smaller number of distractions, landing pages are often successful at increasing conversion rates in the context of paid online advertising.

-Kinds of Landing Pages
+Different Types of Landing Pages

-While you may come across other types from time to time, there are two basic structures that are normally used for landing pages.
+While you may come across other types from time to time, two basic structures are normally used for landing pages.
 The first type is a lead generation landing page.
 Also referred to as “lead gen” and “lead capture” pages, lead generation landing pages are the most common ones used for B2B online marketing.

 The call to action on a lead generation landing page normally involves some type of web form.
 The form is the vehicle through which you want your visitors to share information about themselves.
-Names, zip codes and email addresses are some pieces of information you may want to ask your visitors to share.
+Names, zip codes, and email addresses are some pieces of information you may want to ask your visitors to share.

 A click-through landing page is the other type of landing page you’ll encounter often.
 This kind of landing page normally uses a button as its call to action.
 E-commerce websites usually use click-through landing pages as part of their digital marketing campaigns.